brittonhw/evo-sim/README.md

 ## running locally (MacOS)

 #### 1) set your DynamoDB path
-1) after downloading [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html), you'll need to find your paths to `dynamodb_local_latest/DynamoDBLocal_lib` and `dynamodb_local_latest/DynamoDBLocal.jar` and update them in the backend `local_config.yaml`
+1) after downloading [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html), you'll need to find your paths to `dynamodb_local_latest/DynamoDBLocal_lib` and `dynamodb_local_latest/DynamoDBLocal.jar` and update them in `/backend/local_config.yaml`
 2) make sure java is available by running `java -version`
 3) that's it! python will start and stop dynamoDB automatically when you run the app.